albar965/littlenavmap-manual/en/MENUS.md

 #### Reset Window Layout {#reset-layout}

 Resets the main window layout back to default.
-This involves visibility, position and state of all dock windows.
+This involves visibility, position and state of all dock windows as well as the toolbars.
 This function can be helpful if a dock window gets lost on multi monitor setups.

 ### Help Menu {#help-menu}